 Although it is a form of disposal, when it is absolutely necessary, recycling is a better option than sending an item to the landfill.

-Instead of recycling glass jars our household reuses them to store food, to fill up in the bulk aisle at our grocery store and to fill up with soap at our local refillery.
+Instead of recycling glass jars our team’s households reuse them to store food, to fill up in the bulk aisle at the grocery store and to fill up with soap at the local refillery.

 Rot the rest